Charges, sanctions revive specter of Russian interference

 Charges, sanctions revive specter of Russian interferenceNew

-WASHINGTON (AP) — The Trump administration has charged a Russian national in a sweeping plot to sow distrust in the American political process, And the government is imposing sanctions against a Ukrainian lawmaker accused of interfering in the U.S. presidential election in November.
+WASHINGTON (AP) — The Trump administration is imposing sanctions against a Ukrainian lawmaker accused of interfering in the U.S. presidential election in November.
+The government has charged a Russian national in a sweeping plot to sow distrust in the American political process.
 There’s also a Microsoft announcement on hacking attempts targeting U.S. political campaigns, parties and consultants.
-The actions underscore the extent to which the same cyber intrusions and foreign influence operations that defined the 2016 White House race remain a persistent concern today.
-Officials are taking aim at Russian interference in the political process even as Trump expresses doubt about Russian meddling.
+The actions underscore the extent to which the same cyber intrusions and foreign influence operations that defined the 2016 White House race remain a persistent concern today, even as President Donald Trump expresses doubt about Russian meddling.